East Carolina vs. Navy NCAA Football Odds, Plays and Insights | November 20, 2021

 - East Carolina's games this year have hit the over in 30% of its opportunities (three times in 10 games with a set point total).

-- When East Carolina scores more than 30.4 points, it is 3-1 against the spread and 4-0 overall.
+- East Carolina is 3-1 against the spread and 4-0 overall in games when it scores more than 30.4 points.

-- In games that East Carolina churns out more than 357.0 yards, the team is 7-2 against the spread and 6-3 overall.
+- In games that East Carolina totals over 357.0 yards, the team is 7-2 against the spread and 6-3 overall.

-- The Pirates have turned the ball over nine more times (20 total) than the Midshipmen have forced a turnover (11) this season.
+- This year, the Pirates have turned the ball over 20 times, nine more than the Midshipmen's takeaways (11).

 - Find the latest spread and moneyline odds for East Carolina at SISportsbook.